 This world values achievement, goals, results.
 People want to do great things.
 But God values our heart.
 He wants us to become humble and Christlike.

 He knows doing great things is beyond our abilities, knowledge, and power.
 And what a danger they also present to our pride.
-“All I ask is your willingness,” he said, “I AM the only one who can do the great things.”
+“All I ask is your willingness and obedience,” he said, “I AM the only one who can do the great things.”

 God’s success is different from ours.

 And as with Paul, it may even include a prison cell reserved in our name.
 But if it’s in God’s plan, it has success written all over it!